Salisbury University: College of Health and Human Services

-The Center for Healthy Communities was awarded a $1.98 million grant from the Health Resources and Services Administration to establish the SU Eastern Shore Opioid-Impacted Family Support Program (OISP).

-SU’s Richard A. Henson Medical Simulation Center celebrated a decade of success in 2022.
-Under the Henson School at its founding in 2012, the center has provided education, promoted quality and patient safety, stimulated research and scholarship, and integrated evidence into clinical practice through the provision of invaluable simulation experiences for SU health professions students and community health care professionals.

-In 2019, CHHS extended program offerings across the state with the launch of SU’s bachelor’s degree public health (then community health) at the University of Maryland at Hagerstown (USMH) and master’s degree in health and human performance (then applied health physiology) at the Universities at Shady Grove (USG).
+In 2019, CHHS extended program offerings across the state with the launch of SU’s bachelor's degree public health (then community health) at the University of Maryland at Hagerstown (USMH) and master's degree in health and human performance (then applied health physiology) at the Universities at Shady Grove (USG).

 In addition, the School of Social Work offers students across Maryland and abroad the opportunity to pursue degrees, with satellite programs through Cecil College, the Eastern Shore Higher Education Center at Chesapeake College, USM at Southern Maryland, USM at Hagerstown, and University of Maryland Global Campus Europe.
 The school also offers a dual-degree program in social work/sociology with the University of Maryland Eastern Shore.

-Henson School of Science and Technology
+Fulton School of Liberal Arts

-Students in the Fulton School’s Creative Writing Program have published poems and short stories in national peer-reviewed journals and literary magazines, and have won prominent awards including the Pablo Neruda Prize for Poetry.
+Students in the Fulton School’s Creative Writing Program have published poems and short stories in national peer-reviewed journals and literary magazines.

-Speakers in the “One Person Can Make a Difference Series,” hosted by the Fulton School’s Bosserman Center for Conflict Resolution, have included Nobel laureates Lech Walesa (former president of Poland) and F.W. de Klerk (former president of South Africa).
+Speakers in the "One Person Can Make a Difference Series", hosted by the Fulton School’s Bosserman Center for Conflict Resolution, have included Nobel laureates Lech Walesa (former president of Poland) and F.W. de Klerk (former president of South Africa).

 In 2020, the United Nations designated the Bosserman Center as the home of United Nations University Regional Centre for Expertise Salisbury, a designated hub of expertise in conflict prevention and creative problem solving.
 Through the Bosserman Center, SU also has been a designated United Nations Millennium Campus.
 Since 2020, some 29 SU students have been named UN Millennium Fellows, designing projects to assist in the achievement of the UN Foundation’s 17 Sustainable Development Goals.

-Dr. Arun Gandhi, grandson of Indian leader Mahatma Gandhi, has co-taught conflict analysis and dispute resolution courses in the Fulton School as the Bosserman Center’s scholar-in-residence and led SU students during study abroad trips to India.

 Speakers in SU’s Paul S. Sarbanes Lecture Series, hosted by the Fulton School-affiliated Institute for Public Affairs and Civic Engagement, have included civil rights leader John Lewis and Speaker of the U.S. House Nancy Pelosi.
-(U.S. President Joe Biden has served as an SU Commencement speaker.)